Feline Hyperesthesia Syndrome

 The clinical signs of Feline Hyperesthesia Syndrome include sudden bouts of either hyperactive or aggressive behavior from the cat, frantic grooming that’s directed toward the tail or the back, a sudden fixation with the tail, including chasing or attacking it, and the rippling of the skin.

 Some cats may also show dilated pupils and may appear to be hallucinating – following the movements of something which is not there.
-Many cats suffering from FHS will also be very vocal and may display a change in mood – aloof cats may suddenly be more affectionate, while loving cats can become more aggressive due to their sensitivity.
+Many cats suffering from FHS will also be very vocal and may display a change in mood – aloof cats may suddenly be more affectionate.
+In contrast, loving cats can become more aggressive due to their sensitivity.

 Insidious Form